cube3power/atsd/rule-engine/functions-script.md

 * Check that the remote host can be reached with ICMP ping.
 * Check that an HTTP/s request to a URL returns code `200`.
 * Execute a diagnostics command on the remote host.
-* Retrieve extended information about the device/host.
+* Retrieve configuration information from the remote device/host.

 ## Syntax